shaikh-sakir/Encryptix/README.md

-# Encryptix
+#Encryptix
-I developed the some website projects during my summer internship period in Encryptix. porjects include technologies like HTML, CSS and  JavaScript in it.
+During my summer internship at Encryptix, I developed several website projects.
+These projects utilized technologies such as HTML, CSS, and JavaScript.